microsoft/CCF/doc/developers/demo.rst

 End-to-end demo
 ===============

+This document explains how to spin up a test CCF network and submit simple commands to it using `curl`_.
+This uses the :ref:`example C++ logging app <developers/example>` and the ``start_test_network.sh`` helper script from the main CCF repo.

+PREREQUISITES - VM, you've built the app

+RUN EXACTLY THIS
+Here's a summary of what it has done.
+.sh is a thin wrapper around .py, including venv setup.
+Run it with -v for more detail, --help for options, and prefix with CURL_CLIENT=ON for sample curl commands it has run.

+IDENTITIES
+auth both ways, members vs users vs unauthed? networkcert.pem is produced by the first node, was copied from node dir to common.
+Default is workspace/etc, move with --workspace?

+USING IT
+Use that IP, curl to it with the generated identities

+TYING IT ALL TOGETHER
+Explicitly call out the endpoint - registered with this name _here_, available as URI path _here_.
+Prod a few different endpoints, show the difference in their behaviour (grep the ledger for public entries, show private is encrypted?)

 This document explains how the Python testing infrastructure is used to run a complete end-to-end test of CCF.

 The script ``tests/e2e_scenarios.py`` reads a test scenario from json.
 This json file can specify which app the network should run, how many nodes it should create, and the list of transactions to run. ``tests/simple_logging_scenario.json`` is an example scenario file showing the expected format: